 He stretches his legs under the table and hears the familiar popping of old joints.
 You’re old, his body tells him.
 C’mon, let’s just go, we’re tired.
 The man rubs his knees.
 Just a little longer, just a little longer.
 He catches his reflection in the dusty window, and for a moment, he thinks that it’s somebody else staring back.
 In his mind, he is still the strapping young fellow that used to party till four and still get up at 8am to work ten hours at the institute.
 Now all he sees are watery eyes, gnarled hands, and speckled skin.
 He is a spectre of everything that once was and all that will be.

 He looks at his watch again.
 This time he doesn’t try to catch the waitress’s attention.
 Something else is about to happen.

 A car pulls up and two masked men with rifles emerge.
 The old man tilts his hat forward and focuses on his watch.
 He keeps his eyes on the second hand as it ticks away, each passing moment forever changing the lives of those around him.
 He knows what’s going to happen of course.
 Gunshots, followed by pitiful screams, give way to slamming doors and the sound of tires digging into the earth.
 It’s all over as quickly as it began.

 The old man pushes a button in the side of the watch and enters the restaurant.
 He walks slowly, taking care to step over the broken glass and lives that lay scattered across the floor.
 He stops beside a table and bends down.
 Cowering underneath is a young boy.
 The man smiles and takes out the watch.
 He presses it into the boy’s hands.

 As long as you wear this, you will never run out of time.

 Story written by Shane O’Halloran.
-Originally published by AntipodeanSF, March 2019.
+Forever in Time originally published by AntipodeanSF, March 2019.
 This story has been selected for preservation by the National Library of Australia – view archived version here.
-Feel free to reach out to Shane via this blog, or on Twitter and Instagram under @SomeOddHat.